nr072/disfigure/README.md

 # Disfigure

-**Warning:
-This is no longer working on Facebook, since Facebook's UI changed in September, 2020.**

 Disfigure (DIStraction-Free Interface by Great-but-Ugly Removal of Elements), by temporarily removing undesirable parts of a website, makes it possible to enjoy a stripped-down version of the site.